How to Navigate a Home Bidding War

 Be Preapproved For a Loan

 All home buyers should try to be preapproved for a loan before even starting the search for a new home.
 However, if a buyer has put off doing so until now, the first thing they should do is submit their paperwork to get preapproved.
-Being preapproved for a loan gives buyers written proof of the amount of money they’re allowed to borrow and who they’re borrowing it from, so it’s something that sellers love to see when looking at offers.
-Taking the time to get preapproved beforehand also means the buyer wont’ have to waste time getting approved later, which can hurt the buyer’s chances of winning a home if all the other buyers are preapproved.
+Being preapproved for a loan gives buyers written proof of the amount of money they’re allowed to borrow and who they’ve chosen for a lender, so it’s something that sellers love to see when looking at offers.
+Taking the time to get preapproved beforehand also means the buyer won't have to waste time getting approved later, which can hurt a buyer’s chance of having their offer accepted.

 Keep Contingencies to a Minimum

-Contingencies written into a purchase and sale agreement can be extremely helpful when it comes to protecting home buyers bests interests.
-However, they can also be frustrating for sellers.
+Contingencies written into a purchase and sale agreement can be extremely helpful when it comes to protecting a home buyers' best interests.
+However, contingencies can also be frustrating for sellers.
 Contingencies may slow down the home buying process and give the buyer one or many chances to back out of the deal.